merosss/qtcreator-tabbededitor-plugin/README.md

 To fix this problem I had to manually rename these libraries, removing the trailing **.4** in the name (for example *libQtcSsh.so.4* to *libQtcSsh.so*).
 I am sure there is another correct approach to solve this issue but I was unable to find one, any help is appreciated.

+#### Dependencies not found at Qt Creator Startup

+If you get the error of some Qt Dependencies not found, it is highly probable that you downloaded a mismatching version of the Qt Creator Sources (for example the master branch).
+To check if your branch is correct look inside the **qtcreator_ide_branding.pri** file, and check if the `QT_CREATOR_VERSION` variable, and the following ones are correct.

 ## Copyright / License